shaoziyang/KodStick/README.md

 - How to upgrade KodExplorer / KodBox
 Run KodStick, login as administrator to upgrade in system management.

-- Can I use php8
-If you only use kodexplorer, you can upgrade to php8.
-If you need to use kodbox, you can only use php7, because kodbox is not compatible with php8 (it may be work for a later version of kodbox).

 - Can I use MySQL database in kodbox
 The main goal of KodStick is a simple, compact and easy-to-use personal portable system, rather than a professional high-performance server system with a large amount of data, so SQLite is enough.